KPI vs KRI: What’s the Difference?

 - Customer metrics – such as customer satisfaction or profitability

-- Other metrics – as long as they cover longer periods of time such at quarters or years
+- Other metrics – as long as they cover longer periods of time, such as quarters or years

 KPIs are a little different.
-They are leading or forward-looking indicators and are strategic in nature.
-An indicator, by nature, is telegraphing to you what’s over the horizon.
+They are leading or forward-looking indicators and are strategic.
 These individual metrics measure the direct results of strategic decisions at the executive level as to the overall direction of the organization.

-While most companies in any given industry may find a similar set of KRIs useful in a dashboard, almost every individual company (even within the same industry) will have a completely different set of KPIs depending on their strategic focus.
+While most companies in any industry may find a similar set of KRIs useful in a dashboard, almost every individual company (even within the same industry) will have a completely different set of KPIs depending on their performance or customer experience strategy.

 The chart below does a great job of comparing apples-to-apples on KPIs and KRIs.
-It was inspired by the site Strategy Driven and clicking on the chart will open a window with a great article on the subject.
+Inspired by the site Strategy Driven, the chart below helps compare apples-to-apples on KPIs and KRIs.
+(Click on the chart to dig deeper on their comparison.)